neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 -   NLP - token classification:  `nlp-token_classification`
 -   NLP - named entity recognition:  `nlp-named_entity_recognition`

-Note, other aliases are recognized for these use cases such as image-classification for cv-classification.
+Note that other aliases are recognized for these use cases, such as image-classification for cv-classification.
 Sparsify will automatically recognize these aliases and apply the correct use case.

 For full details on Sparsify use cases, read the [Sparsify Use Cases Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/use-cases-guide.md).

 #### MODEL

 Models are optional for the Sparse-Transfer pathway.
 If no model is provided, the best model for the given optimization level will be used.

 If you choose to override the model argument, the PyTorch model format is the supported model format for Sparse-Transfer Experiments.
 The exact format will depend on the pipeline, and therefore the use case, for the Sparse-Transfer Experiment.

 #### DATA

 For all Sparsify Experiments, you will need to provide a dataset to create a sparse model.
-Due to the varied ML pipelines and implementations, Sparsify standardizes on a few, popular formats for datasets.
+Due to the varied ML pipelines and implementations, Sparsify standardizes on a few popular formats for datasets.
-You will need to make sure that your data is formatted properly according to the standards listed below.
+Confirm that your data is formatted properly according to the standards listed below.

 #####  Predefined Use Cases